WHO Household energy database

 Interpretation of data on household energy

-The database is used to calculate national summary figures for solid fuel uses: solid fuels comprise biomass - wood, charcoal, agricultural residues, animal dung, and coal.
-The use of solid fuels in households is a proxy for household air pollution, which is associated with increased mortality and morbidity from acute lower respiratory infections (ALRI) among children, as well as from chronic obstructive pulmonary disease (COPD) and lung cancer among adults (the latter where coal is used).
+The database is used to calculate national summary figures for solid fuel uses: solid fuels comprise biomass - wood, charcoal, crop wastes, animal dung, and coal.
+The use of solid fuels in households is a proxy for household air pollution, which is associated with increased mortality and morbidity from acute lower respiratory infections (ALRI) among children, as well as from cardiovascular disease (i.e. ischaemic heart disease, stroke), chronic obstructive pulmonary disease (COPD) and lung cancer among adults.

 Reliance on solid fuels and the inefficient, traditional open fires and stoves used by the majority of these households can impact on health, development and environment in many ways, for example through time of women and children devoted to collecting fuel, risks of burns, and environmental impacts.
 Although the database may give some indication of these problems by association with solid fuel use, it does not currently provide the specific information that would allow quantification of any of these impacts.